sugam24/THA-minor-project/README.md

-Below is a comprehensive `README.md` file for your project, "Interactive Chatbot for Mental Wellbeing."
-I've ensured that the database section is detailed and clear, as you emphasized, while also covering the frontend, backend, and other aspects of your project.
-I've drawn inspiration from your seniors' templates but made it unique, professional, and tailored to your project’s essence.
-I’ve also generated the database schema based on the `server.py` file you provided.

----

 # Interactive Chatbot for Mental Wellbeing

 **Interactive Chatbot for Mental Wellbeing** is an innovative AI-powered platform designed to provide empathetic, contextually aware mental health support.
 Built as a single-repository project, it integrates a TypeScript-based frontend and a Flask-powered backend, leveraging GPT-2 fine-tuned on mental health datasets and PostgreSQL for robust database management.
 This project was developed to explore the intersection of AI and emotional wellbeing, offering users a safe space to express their concerns and receive supportive responses.